dune-project/dune-common/doc/buildsystem/dune-common.rst

     add_dune_umfpack_flags(foo)
     add_dune_mpi_flags(foo)

-There is also the macro :ref:`add_dune_all_flags`, which uses the same flag registry mechanism then the simplfied build system in section :ref:`simplified`.
+There is also the macro :ref:`add_dune_all_flags`, which uses the same flag registry mechanism as the simplified build system in section :ref:`simplified`.

 If you want to fully control the configuration of the targets, you can do so.
 Build system entities such